riya9818/riya9818/README.md

 ---
 ### About Me
 - Focused on backend development with Django and REST APIs
+- Actively learning AI/ML pipeline.
 - Exploring automation, scalability, and database optimization
 - Improving front-end integration with HTML, CSS, and Tailwind CSS
 - Open to collaboration and real-world project experience